balewgize/background-remover-django/README.md

 [![Screenshot](static/images/screenshot.png?raw=true "Tomar")](#)

-A web app built with Python/Django that allow users to remove image backgrounds using pre-trained AI model.
-It allows users to download final result image with a transparent background.
+A web app built with Python/Django that enables users to remove image background using pre-trained AI model.
+It allows users to download the final result image with a transparent background.

 It does well for most images that doesn't have messy background but I'm sure you won't expect photoshop like results :)

-## Features
+### Features
 - Download final result
 - Transparent background (PNG format)